pliancy/homebrew-tap/README.md

 # This is the Pliancy homebrew tap

-this serves to make it easy to install many of pliancy's tools via homebrew
+this serves to make it easy to install Pliancy's tools via homebrew